Bi-frequency illumination: a quantum-enhanced protocol: Introduction

-\textit{Introduction}.
-Quantum information technologies are opening very promising prospects for faster computation, securer communications, and more precise detection and measuring systems, surpassing the capabilities and limits of classical information technologies \citep{nielsen_chuang_2010, google-quantum-supremacy, PhysRevLett.69.3598, Pirandola_2018, katori}.
-Namely, in the domain of quantum sensing and metrology \citep{ Giovannetti_2011}, we are currently witnessing a boost of applications to a wide spectrum of physical problems: from gravimetry and geodesy \citep{bongs, menoret, flury, grotti, zeuthen}, clock synchronisation \citep{katori, okeke}, thermometry \citep{thermometry} and bio-sensors \citep{omar, plenio, biosensors, jensen}, to experimental proposals to seek quantum behavior in macroscopic gravity \citep{milburn}, to name just a few.
-Most of these studies are focused on unlossy (unitary) scenarios, while the more realistic, lossy case needs to be investigated further \cite{lee, changhun, zhang, zhang2}.
-It is thus important to propose new sensing protocols that show a quantum enhancement even in the presence of information losses.
-Quantum illumination \cite{Lloyd1463, PhysRevLett.101.253601, guha2009, shapiroStory, alsing2019, pirandolaMicrowave, shabir, borre, genovese, gregory} is a particularly interesting example of a lossy protocol where the use of entanglement proves useful even in an entanglement-braking scenario.
-In a radar setting, the detection of a low-reflectivity object in a noisy thermal environment with a low-intensity signal is shown to be enhanced when the signal is entangled to an idler that is kept for a future joint measurement with the reflected state.
+Quantum information technologies are opening very promising prospects for faster computation, securer communications, and more precise detection and measuring systems, surpassing the capabilities and limits of classical information technologies \cite{nielsen_chuang_2010, google-quantum-supremacy, PhysRevLett.69.3598, Pirandola_2018, katori}.
+Namely, in the domain of quantum sensing and metrology \cite{ Giovannetti_2011}, we are currently witnessing a boost of applications to a wide spectrum of physical problems: from gravimetry and geodesy \cite{bongs, menoret, flury, grotti, zeuthen}, gravitational waves \cite{ligo}, clock synchronisation \cite{katori, okeke}, thermometry \cite{thermometry} and bio-sensors \cite{bowen2013, omar, plenio, biosensors, jensen}, to experimental proposals to seek quantum behavior in macroscopic gravity \cite{milburn}, to name just a few.

+While many of the quantum metrology studies focus on unlossy and noiseless (unitary) scenarios, the more realistic, lossy case has also been investigated \cite{lee, changhun, zhang, zhang2, guta2012, davidovich2012, acin2013, sekatski, sekatski2}.
+Equivalently, one can talk about quantum metrology with open quantum systems.
+Understanding what are the precision limits of measurements in the presence of loss is a fundamental endeavour in quantum metrology \cite{huelga, friis}.
+Certain noise properties have been found to be beneficial in some scenarios \cite{huelga2014, sekatski2017}, and quantum error correction schemes have been proposed to overcome decoherence and restore the quantum-enhancement \cite{muschik2017}.
+Quantum illumination (QI) \cite{Lloyd1463, PhysRevLett.101.253601, guha2009, shapiroStory, alsing2019, pirandolaMicrowave, shabir, borre, genovese, gregory, cai2021} is a particularly interesting example of a lossy and noisy protocol where the use of entanglement proves useful even in an entanglement-breaking scenario.
+QI shows that the detection of a low-reflectivity object in a noisy thermal environment with a low-intensity signal is enhanced when the signal is entangled to an idler that is kept for a future joint measurement with the reflected state.
+This makes QI a candidate for a quantum radar \cite{lanzagorta}, although a more involved protocol is needed \cite{macconeRadar, Zhuang2021}.
 The decision problem of whether there is an object or not can be rephrased as a quantum estimation of the object's reflectivity $\eta$, in order to discriminate an absence ($\eta =0$) from a presence ($\eta \ll 1$) of a low-reflectivity object \cite{Sanz_2017}.